Adults5 MINUTE READ

 Every language has its own melody, rhythm, and stress points.
 Non-native English speakers often use the patterns of their own native language, which are generally different than English.
 This can make the same word in both languages sound drastically different, hence, accented.

-Is it possible to change your accent?
+Is it possible to change your accent permanently?

 With hard work, practice, and professional guidance, you can learn how to change the way you pronounce words.
 Changing your accent is known as accent modification, and it’s routinely taught to non-native English speakers or those learning another language.
 It doesn't matter if you're a new English speaker or have been speaking the language for years: wherever you are in your speech journey is the right place to start.

-People who choose accent modification include:
+People who want to change their accent include:

 • Those who speak English as a second language